Aysuarex/AirBnB_clone/README.md

 ### Storage

-All the classes are handled by the `Storage` engine in the `FileStorage` Class.
+All the classes are hanled by the `Storage` engine in the `FileStorage` Class.

 ## 0x02 Environment